Set up your own shop for free

 2. Setting Spiritual Goals

 Ramadan is an opportune time for personal growth and spiritual development.
-Define clear and achievable goals that align with your individual spiritual journey.
+Define clear and achievable goals that align with your individual spiritual journey, such as whether you want to establish a deeper connection with Allah (SWT), repent for your past mistakes through supplication, or memorise the Quran.

 3. Creating a Spiritual Toolkit